end-of-game/cloudunit/documentation/SERVER-GUIDE.md

   * Or Centos 7.x with LVM2 package installed and a lvm vg named "docker" (see FAQ if needed)
 * a domain name and a DNS entries on your network or the Internet that point that domain name and all of its sub-domains to the IP of the server (this guide uses *.cloudunit.io)
 * _(for proper SSL support)_ an SSL certificate for the server's domain name and all of its sub-domains
-* SE Linux disabled on Centos operating system
+* SELinux disabled on Centos operating system

 ## Install